datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height[-2]
 ```

-Apart from selecting only single elements from lists, you can also subset multiple elements in a list, thus creating a new list.
+Apart from indexing, there's also something called slicing, which allows you to select multiple elements from a list, thus creating a new list.
 You can do this by specifying a range, using a colon.
 Take this piece of code:

 ```
 fam_height[3:5]